top of page

 Raw cacao beans

-In 2019 , Maya Mountain Cacao was awarded a Cocoa of Excellence Award putting it in the Top 20 cocoas in the world.
+In 2019, Maya Mountain Cacao received a Cocoa Excellence Award, ranking among the Top 20 cocoas worldwide.

-Intercropping - Banana, plantain, coconut, avocado, cashew, coffee.
+Intercropping includes banana, plantain, coconut, avocado cashew, and coffee.

 bottom of page